juju-solutions/interface-gcp-integration/README.md

 # Overview

-This layer encapsulates the `gcp-integration` interface communciation protocol and provides an API for charms on either side of relations using this interface.
+This layer encapsulates the `gcp-integration` interface communication protocol and provides an API for charms on either side of relations using this interface.